MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/unity-win10/live-partner-unity-uwp-net.md

 **7) Add Xbox Live configuration to the UWP app**

-Follow the steps in [Adding Xbox Live to a new or existing UWP project](../vs-win10/get-started-with-visual-studio-and-uwp.md).
+Follow the steps in [Getting started using Visual Studio for UWP games](../vstudio-win10/live-get-started-vstudio-uwp.md).

 **8) Add Xbox Live code to your script**